rolandshoemaker/theca/README.md

 ![view note as json](screenshots/json_note.png)

-You can view a single note or note list (using `theca` or `theca search`) to output the result as either a JSON object or list of JSON objects by passing the `--json` or -j` flag.
+You can view a single note or note list (using `theca` or `theca search`) to output the result as either a JSON object or list of JSON objects by passing the `--json` or `-j` flag.
 This works with the standard limit formatting arguments like `-r`, `-d`, and `-l LIMIT`.

+	Printing format:
 	    -j, --json                          Print list output as a JSON object.

 	Note list formatting: